Get the FREE one-click dictionary software for Windows

 1. Exclamation of annoyance

-- blast, bother [Brit], botheration, bummer [informal], curses, dang [N. Amer, informal], damn, damnation, dammit [informal], damn it [informal], darn [informal], dash [Brit, informal], durn [US, dialect], drat [informal], hang [informal], tarnation [N. Amer, informal]
+- blast, bother [Brit], botheration, bummer [informal], curses, dang [N. Amer, informal], damn, damnation, dammit [informal], damn it [informal], darn [informal], dash [Brit, informal], deuce [informal], durn [US, dialect], drat [informal], hang [informal], sugar [informal], tarnation [N. Amer, informal]

 Sounds like: chute, Shute

-Derived forms: shooting, shot, shoots
+Derived forms: shoots, shot, shooting

-Type of: ache, administer, barrel [informal], belt [informal], belt along [informal], bucket [informal], bucket along [informal], cast, consume, contrive, discharge, dispense, emit, enclose, enter, fire, give off, give out, grow, hasten, hie [archaic], hit, hotfoot, hurry, hurt, inclose, injure, insert, interweave, introduce, kill, let loose, let out, measure, measure out, mensurate, pelt [informal], pelt along [informal], project, put down, put in, race, rack up, record, rocket [informal], rush, rush along, score, shooting, shot, smart, speed, sprout, squander, step on it [informal], stick in, tally, throw, travel rapidly, utter, ware [archaic], waste, weave, whizz [informal], whizz along [informal], wing [informal], wound, zip [informal], zoom, zoom along
+Type of: ache, administer, barrel [informal], belt [informal], belt along [informal], bucket [informal], bucket along [informal], cast, consume, contrive, discharge, dispense, emit, enclose, enter, fire, give off, give out, grow, hasten, hie [archaic], hit, hotfoot, hurry, hurt, inclose, injure, insert, interweave, introduce, kill, let loose, let out, measure, measure out, mensurate [rare], pelt [informal], pelt along [informal], project, put down, put in, race, rack up, record, rocket [informal], rush, rush along, score, shooting, shot, smart, speed, sprout, squander, step on it [informal], stick in, tally, throw, travel rapidly, utter, ware [archaic], waste, weave, whizz [informal], whizz along [informal], wing [informal], wound, zip [informal], zoom, zoom along [informal]

 Encyclopedia: Shoot, Shovel and Shut-Up